 Implants vs dentures require different daily care routines.
 Dentures must be removed, cleaned, and soaked regularly, along with gum care.
 Implants are cleaned much like natural teeth with brushing, flossing, and professional monitoring to protect the surrounding bone and tissue.

 The upfront cost of implants vs dentures is very different, with dentures being more affordable initially.
-However, dentures often involve recurring expenses such as adhesives, relines, repairs, and replacement.
-Implants cost more at the start but may offer better long-term value depending on maintenance needs and lifespan.
+However, dentures often involve recurring expenses such as adhesives, relines, repairs, and replacement sets.
+Implants cost more at the start but may offer better long-term value depending on maintenance needs and how long they last.

 Who is a better candidate when choosing between implants vs dentures?

 The right choice between implants vs dentures depends on factors such as bone health, overall medical condition, budget, and lifestyle preferences.
-A comprehensive dental evaluation, including imaging and health history, is essential to determine which option is most appropriate for your situation.
+A full dental evaluation, including imaging and health history, is the best way to determine which option is most appropriate for your situation.